 INVOLVE and Achieve builds and enhances our students’ interests, skills and talent.
 There’s something for everyone in our vast range of INVOLVE extra-curricular clubs.

 Our INVOLVE programme is a wide ranging series of clubs and activities that take place outside of the timetabled school day.
-Students have the opportunity to join one or more clubs and can sample many different activities ranging from Sports, Japanese and Trampolining to Film or Pet Club.
+Students have the opportunity to join one or more clubs and can sample many different activities ranging from Sports, STEM and Trampolining to Film or Debate Club.
 We believe that students should take interests wider than their subjects and we support and encourage them in discovering new interests and talents.

 The ‘Achieve’ element refers to our programme of academic support.
 All students are automatically enrolled on to sessions, based on helping them to succeed and achieve their full academic potential.

 What is Achieve?

 At Trinity Academy Halifax we understand the importance of academic rigour, of personalised learning and of utilising every opportunity within the academy day to secure the best outcomes for our students.
 Staff work incredibly hard to ensure that every student reaches their full potential.
 The Trinity academy day begins at 8.10am and the day finishes at 2.20pm.
 However, every student is made aware of the additional hour that they are expected to attend from 2.20pm until 3.20pm.
 This additional hour is referred to as ‘Achieve’.
 Students will be invited to Achieve by their subject teacher or the Curriculum Leader.
 Please note that students who study a Modern Foreign Language will have their Achieve sessions from 3.20pm until 4.20pm.
 This is due to these students studying one extra GCSE subject.

 Students in Phase 2 (GCSE and BTEC preparation years) may be expected to attend an Achieve session at the end of the academy day if: